dromaniv/emotion-recognition/README.md

     ```bash
     jupyter lab
     ```
-*   Open and run the notebooks (e.g., `01_eda.ipynb`) to explore the data and model development process.
+*   Open and run the notebooks (e.g., `emotion_classifier.ipynb`) to explore the data and model development process.

-## Contributing

-[Optional: Add guidelines for contributing if applicable]

-## License

-[Specify License, e.g., This project is licensed under the MIT License - see the LICENSE file for details.]